Social media before the Internet

 Left-wing media theorists dreamed for decades of transforming media consumers into media producers.
 The hope was for a media future in which the power of publishers and broadcasters would be supplanted by democratic and participatory media.
-The programme Social media before the internet exhibits the various and in some cases little-known forms of alternative media work prior to the advent of the worldwide digital web.
+The programme Social media before the Internet exhibits the various and in some cases little-known forms of alternative media work prior to the advent of the worldwide digital web.
 At the same time, it offers an opportunity to critically review the emancipatory hopes invariably associated with the latest media, and to re-evaluate our present-day circumstances in this light.

 In recent years, the downsides of media communication between anyone and everyone are becoming increasingly evident.
 Political smear campaigns, racism, conspiracy theories and an unforgiving social media discussion culture that disdains any diversity of opinion are shedding new light on the utopian hopes of the past and raising the question of whether this development was perhaps already presaged by the early media experiments.